Graduated since 2000

 Lodge, Martin (PhD at LSE, awarded 2000) "On Different Tracks: Institutions and Railway Regulation in Britain and Germany."
 Study of regulatory regimes in the British and German railways at three points in time: post-First World War, post-Second World War and the 1990s, seeking to explain why some reform templates were used but not others.
 A revised version was published as "On Different Tracks: Designing Railway Regulation in Britain and Germany"(Praeger 2002).
 Martin Lodge is now Professor in Political Science and Public Policy at the Department of Government, London School of Economics.

 Curristine, Teresa (Oxford DPhil awarded 2003) "Reforming Civil Service Accountability in the US and UK: Two Highways Agencies Compared."
 Study of the implementation of performance-based accountability reforms, in the US and UK, looking at the case of highways agencies.
-Teresa Curristine is now working on public service reform at the OECD in Paris.
+Teresa Curristine is now working in the Fiscal Affairs Department of the International Monetary Fund in Washington.

 Jennings, Will (Oxford DPhil, awarded 2004) "Policy, Implementation and Public Opinion (Public Celebrations Canada 1967, U.S.A.
 1976, Australia 1988, and the United Kingdom 2000)."
 Study of the relationship between policy-making and public opinion in four cases of public celebrations.
-Will Jennings is now Senior Lecturer in Politics at the University of Southampton.
+Will Jennings is now Professor of Politics at the University of Southampton.

 Stirton, Lindsay (PhD at LSE, awarded 2005) "Regulatory Governance in the UK National Health Service."
 Study of the development and impact of regulation in health care in the UK.
-Lindsay Stirton is now Senior Lecturer in Law at the University of Sheffield.
+Lindsay Stirton is now Professor of Public Law at the University of Sussex.

-Jansky, Radomir (DPhil Oxford, awarded 2005) "The Cognitive Dimension of European Union Policy Making: The Role of Evaluation in European Union Regional Policy."
+Jansky, Radomir (Oxford DPhil, awarded 2005) "The Cognitive Dimension of European Union Policy Making: The Role of Evaluation in European Union Regional Policy."
 Study of the role of evaluation in the policy process, looking at the case of Structural Funds policy in the EU in the 1988, 1993 and 1999 Structural Funds reforms.
-Radomir Jansky now works at the European Commission, Directorate General Home Affairs as a Policy Officer responsible for cyber crime and in October 2012 will move to the European Commission's Directorate General for Enterprise and Industry to work on EU space policy.
+Radomir Jansky now works at the European Commission, the General Secretariat's President's and Vice-President's Briefing Unit.

 Sulitzeanu-Kenan, Raanan (Oxford DPhil, awarded 2006) "Blame Avoidance and the Politics of National Public Inquiries in the UK – 1984-2003."
 Systematic study of public inquiries (and decisions not to set up public inquiries) from a blame-avoidance perspective.
 Raanan Sulitzeanu-Kenan is now Lecturer in Political Science, Hebrew University of Jerusalem.